Skip to main content

 It shows.

-More than 700,000 Americans live in Washington, DC.
-We raise families, start businesses, and build communities.
+The people of Washington, DC raise families, start businesses, and build communities.
 But not on our own terms.

 When Congress blocked our budget and stripped a billion dollars of our own tax revenue, it's not an abstraction.
 It's why your kids' class size got bigger.
 It's why 911 calls go to voicemail.
 It's why the pothole on your block isn't fixed.
 And what do we get in return?
 The National Guard in our streets and a federal takeover of our police.